|Dialog||Generating the Copyfile|

 |Register||The value contained in the internal register (see the chapter Dialog for details on the internal register).|

 To use this trace facility from a COBOL program without running the trap, you can use an additional function call to Dsrun.
 To make this call, enter a value of "T" in the Ds-Control field of the control block.
-To turn the trace off, enter of value of "O" in the Ds-Control field.
+To turn the trace off, enter a value of "O" in the Ds-Control field.
 When you no longer require use of the trace field, you must remember to place a value of "C" back in Ds-Control.

 Pressing F2=start-file from the Trace menu starts to write trace information to a text output file named screenset-name.trc.
 The F2 key becomes F2=close-file.
 To stop writing trace information to the text output file, press F2 again.
 You can use this function to control what is written to the file by starting and stopping the file writes when you require.
 You can then examine the file in an editor and look at the path taken through the dialog.